 Together with OT 620, this course includes the capstone activity for Masters of Occupational Therapy degree program and as such must reflect a high degree of scholarly competence by the student.
 Students working with a research faculty mentor will develop their research project in preparation for critical review.
-For research work involving human subjects, no data collection will begin before approval for the project has been received from all necessary Institutional Review Boards (IRBs).
+For research work involving human subjects, no data collection will begin before approval for the project has been received from all necessary Institutional

+Review Boards (IRBs).
 The culminating activity of this course will be an oral defense and then a presentation of the project to the public.
 OT majors only.
-Prerequisites: Formal acceptance into the MS OT degree or Permission of the Program Director, OT 605, OT 607.
-Students must have earned a grade of "B" or higher in OT 605.
+Prerequisites: Formal acceptance into the MS OT degree or Permission of the Program Director, OT 503 or OT 605, OT 607.
+Students must have earned a grade of "B" or higher in OT 503 or OT 605.
 Co-requisite OT 620.

-OT 624 Best Ethical Practice in Occupational Therapy (3 credits)
+OT 624: Best Ethical Practice in Occupational Therapy (3 credits)

 The role of the occupational therapist as an ethical professional will be examined and expanded upon in this course.
 Professional roles, values, ethics, and behaviors will be explored as these relate to respecting self, peers, colleagues, clients, and supervisors.
 Within the context of this course, students will become critical consumers of information, through the identification, examination and analysis of information relative to the profession.
 Ethical and legal issues of malpractice and liability will be discussed.
 OT majors only.
-Prerequisite: Formal acceptance into the OT Program or Permission of the Program Director,.
+Prerequisite: Formal acceptance into the OT Program or Permission of the Program Director, OT 482 (Grade of "P") and OT 483 (Grade of "P").